BL-cheenu/portfolio-alerts/README.md

 - View live portfolio valuation with profit/loss
 - Manage portfolio — update quantity/price, delete one or all stocks
 - Set upper and lower % threshold alerts for stocks
-- Monitor portfolio performance in real time
+- Monitor portfolio in real-time using Kafka + Stream API with threshold breach detection

 ---